maxdup/Prolix/README.md

 Prolix
 ======

-A Wordpress theme developed taking advantage of the Isotope Jquery plugin
+A Wordpress theme developed to take advantage of the Isotope Jquery plugin